candacemonster/journal-for-wellbeing/_posts/2025-06-20-prompt-write-to-a-past-self.md

 featured: true
 categories: [prompts]
 image: assets/images/dominik-kempf-bF3didueQTk-unsplash.jpg
+excerpt: "This reflective prompt encourages you to write a letter to a past version of yourself.
+A compassionate practice for healing, closure, and inner connection."

 ---

 There’s a version of you who’s lived through something difficult.
 Maybe she still lives inside you.
 Maybe he’s long gone.
 Maybe they visit in dreams or on long drives.